DATA PROTECTION POLICY

 This policy describes how this personal data must be collected, handled and stored to meet data protection standards and to comply with principles of GDPR.

 This policy aims to ensure that Longford County Childcare Committee CLG:

 - Complies with data protection law and follows good practice

-- Protects the rights of staff, clients and partners
+- Protects the rights of staff, clients and stakeholders.

 - Is open about how it stores and processes individuals’ data

 - Protects itself from the risks of a data breach

 - All staff & Committee members of Longford County Childcare Committee

 - All volunteers and students on work experience

 - All job applicants, existing and former employees, board members, contractors, suppliers and other people working on behalf of Longford County Childcare Committee